elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 #### API schema

-**In the API schema** the `prebuilt` field will be optional, as it will exist for Elastic prebuilt rules, but won't for custom rules.
+**In the API schema** the `external_source` field will be optional, as it will exist for Elastic prebuilt rules, but won't for custom rules.
 The OpenAPI schema will need to be modified so:

 _Source: [x-pack/plugins/security_solution/common/api/detection_engine/model/rule_schema/common_attributes.schema.yaml](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/common/api/detection_engine/model/rule_schema/common_attributes.schema.yaml)_